TITLE Coordinator, Networking

 9. Promotes the optimal, positive direction for the department by coordinating and participating in activities such as assignment of software/hardware installations, upgrades, maintenance, and any associated training which is designed to accomplish the departmental mission.

-10. Increases departmental effectiveness by assisting with the evaluation of software and hardware products regarding acquisition and development and making appropriate recommendations to the Chief Information Officer.
+10. Increases departmental effectiveness by assisting with the evaluation of software and hardware products regarding acquisition and development and making appropriate recommendations to the Director of Networking and Telecommunications.

 11. Contributes to the overall success of the Computer Services Department by participating in the establishment of goals and standards conducive to the successful development of ongoing and enhanced capabilities and by assisting in the formulation of strategic planning for both short- and long-term activities.

-12. Ensures the success of campus-wide networking services by coordinating the support efforts of the University's multi-vendor configuration.
+12. Ensures the success of University-wide networking services by coordinating the support efforts of the University's multi-vendor configuration.

 13. Ensures the availability of computer resources by managing disaster prevention and recovery efforts caused by events like power outages, hardware failures, etc.